buschtoens/infinite/Readme.md

   Scroll infinitely and get new content from a callback function

-  `infinite` listens on the `scroll` event.
-So it only works on overflowing elements.
-An alternative `mousewheel` event may be implemented soon.
+  By default `infinite` listens on the `scroll` event.
+If the element has no scrollbars, `infinite` will run on each `mousewheel` event.

 ## Installation